PanelAlpha Documentation

 Problem: The hosting account has not been detected.
 It may have been removed.

-Solutions for the administartor:
+Solutions for the administrator:

 1. Delete the service manually from PanelAlpha.